Note: Review requests are currently CLOSED until March.

 - If possible, a list of some of the methods and ideas you and your team put in play in order to create this podcast.
 Think of this as a bit of background so that I can approach your podcast from a position of understanding and knowledge. (e.g. “1.
 We interviewed several residents of our city about topics that we wanted to cover, and paid them for their time.
 This gave us some material to use as tape in our episodes, but also gave us a better understanding of the reality of the topics we wanted to address.”)

 Podcasts that applied and did not have a review written for reasons of capacity (i.e. your podcast was not accepted because I did not have time in my schedule) are welcome to reapply at the next open window.

-Podcasts that applied and did not have a review written for any other reason, that does not have to do with core content, are welcome to reapply no sooner than four months (two cycles) after their request.
+Podcasts that applied and did not have a review written for any other reason, that does not have to do with core content, are welcome to reapply no sooner than six months after their request.
 A past rejection does not increase the likelihood of it happening again in the future, as long as the rejection did not have to do with content.

 All reapplications for review must include, in addition to the standards listed above:

 - A brief description of how you addressed any feedback I gave you in a previous email, if I did.

 - Any major changes that have taken place in your sound design, structure, and production.